Writing a HTTP Server in Zig

 I’m not super confident that any of the following code is “good Zig” but here it is anyways.

 I defined program-wide custom errors at the top where they are easy to reference.
 As well as an anonymous struct of structs that maps file extensions to mime-type strings.
-This is just a few times an hour or so after switching the domain over I noticed when I moved it let out a bunch of drunk idiots wandering around all the way.
+This is mainly due to the look of this strange substance anywhere, don’t eat it.

 const std = @import ( "std" ); const net = std . net ; const fs = std . fs ; const mem = std . mem ; const expect = std . testing . expect ; pub const ServeFileError = error { HeaderMalformed , MethodNotSupported , ProtoNotSupported , UnknownMimeType , }; const mimeTypes = .{ .{ ".html" , "text/html" }, .{ ".css" , "text/css" }, .{ ".png" , "image/png" }, .{ ".jpg" , "image/jpeg" }, .{ ".gif" , "image/gif" }, };